alexfjw/carND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+The project is bit challenging in the sense that organizing all the functional units to a complete system .
+First few steps like camera calibration , finding the gradient magnitude and direction and color thresholding are straight forward .The level of difficulties slowly increase with perspective tranform and making it work on the video stream .This has lot to do with the tweaking all the different thresholds and more trails on test images .
+What I feel , my pipline won't be able to perform at this level if videos were taken at night .
+For this I need to work more on different scenarios to make it more robust .
+Overall , It's a good experience to work on this project .

+edge cases,
+like direction arrows on the road,